tannerdolby/tannerdolby.com/src/writing/11ty-iterate-global-data.md

 {{ preview }}

-You can create [global data files](https://www.11ty.dev/docs/data-global/) and place them inside the `_data` directory.
+You can create [global data files](https://www.11ty.dev/docs/data-global/) in 11ty by placing them inside the `_data` directory.
+Global data files can be stored as JSON `.json` or as data from `module.exports` in a `.js` custom data file.
 The data files can then be accessed by any template in the project structure.
-Global data files can be stored as JSON `.json` or values from `module.exports` in a `.js` custom data file.
-The possibilites with global data files are endless.
+If you need to do any complex computation outside of your `.eleventy.js` logic, the possibilites with global data files are endless.

 <h2 class="post-heading">Use Cases</h2>